Clark, Walter E. (Walter Ernest), 1873-1955

 Identifier: AC 0186

-Overview The Board of Regents was established by the Nevada State Constitution in 1864, and the first Board was created in 1865.
+Abstract The Board of Regents was established by the Nevada State Constitution in 1864, and the first Board was created in 1865.
 The Board is responsible for the governance of the institutions comprising the Nevada System of Higher Education.
 The original name of the organization was the University of Nevada System, which was established in 1968.
 The Board of Regents is responsible for the governance of the institutions comprising the Nevada System of Higher Education.
-The collection contains materials...
+The collection contains...

 Identifier: AC 0636